Sara Innamorato: Political career

-2018
+2018 election

-A member of the Democratic Socialists of America (DSA), she won the Democratic Party nomination for the seat by defeating incumbent Dom Costa in the 2018 primary election with over 64% of the vote.
+Then a member of the Democratic Socialists of America (DSA), she won the Democratic Party nomination for the seat by defeating incumbent Dom Costa in the 2018 primary election with over 64% of the vote.

-Innamorato was unopposed on the ballot for the general election.
-Costa launched a write-in campaign late in the election cycle.
-Costa went public with the bid following a podcast interview in which Innamorato was quoted saying "My district, which I know is like white working class, poor folk, who are racist, because it's so much easier for them to look to their side and say, 'I'm going to blame that person.'"
+Although Innamorato was unopposed on the ballot, Costa launched a write-in campaign late in the election cycle.
+Costa went public with the bid following a podcast interview in which Innamorato was quoted saying, "My district, which I know is like white working class, poor folk, who are racist, because it's so much easier for them to look to their side and say, 'I'm going to blame that person.'"
 Costa campaign head Gary Britcher argued that Innamorato had called the district "racist".

-Another interview quoted Innamorato in stating that the comment had been taken out of context and the Costa campaign's portrayal was "'not how I feel.
-From the beginning of this campaign, I've talked about my experience growing up in that district, and about the kindness of neighborhood (sic) who helped me through the instability of growing up.'
+Innamorato responded in an interview, stating that the comment had been taken out of context: "'From the beginning of this campaign, I've talked about my experience growing up in that district, and about the kindness of neighborhood (sic) who helped me through the instability of growing up.'
 Her point, she said, was that white working class voters 'are being exploited from all sides,' by economic and political elites who play on racial tensions to distract them from issues of economic injustice.
 'Racism exists everywhere,' she said.
 'My job is to represent everyone, and to not shy away from tough conversations.'"

-Innamorato received 85% of the vote in the general election.

-After the election, allegations surfaced that two violations of Pennsylvania campaign finance law were committed by the PAC "Americans Against Socialism," the principle funding mechanism for the marketing firm employed by the Costa write-in campaign.
+Innamorato won the general election with 19,985 votes (85%), with Costa and other write-in candidates receiving 3,584 votes (15%).
+After the election, allegations surfaced that two violations of Pennsylvania campaign finance law were committed by the PAC "Americans Against Socialism," the principal funding mechanism for the marketing firm employed by the Costa write-in campaign.

+Innamorato's affiliation with the Democratic Socialists of America ended in 2019.

-2020
+2020 election

-Innamorato was initially challenged by Stephen Zappala III for the Democratic Party nomination.
-Zappala is the son of the Allegheny County District Attorney.
-Zappala quietly withdrew his challenge the following month.
-Innamorato was unopposed on the ballot for the Democratic Party nomination.
+In 2020, Innamorato was initially opposed by Stephen Zappala III, the son of the Allegheny County District Attorney, for the Democratic Party nomination.
+Zappala quietly withdrew his candidacy the following month.
+As a result, Innamorato was unopposed on the ballot for the Democratic Party nomination.

 Innamorato defeated Republican challenger John Waugh in the general election.

+2023 election

+In December 2022, Innamorato launched her campaign to become the first female County Executive of Allegheny County.
+Innamorato won her primary and faced Republican Joseph Rockey in the November general election.
+She announced her resignation from the Pennsylvania House of Representatives on Wednesday, July 19, 2023.
+She made the decision in order to dedicate more time to her campaign for the role of Allegheny County executive.

+Her departure from office resulted in a tie between Democrats and Republicans in the Pennsylvania House of Representatives, now both with 101 seats.
+A special election to replace Innamorato took place on September 19, 2023.
+Democrat Lindsay Powell defeated Republican Erin Connolly Autenreith with over 65% of the vote.

+Innamorato was elected in 2023.
+She is the first woman to hold the position.